COVID-19 Pandemic - The government presents its daily update

 Related links :

-Variant data, updated Monday through Friday at 11 a.m., available on the website of the Institut national de santé publique du Québec.
+Variant data, updated everyday at 11 a.m., available on the website of the Institut national de santé publique du Québec.

 To monitor data updates, follow the Ministère de la Santé et des Services sociaux's Twitter account at https://twitter.com/sante_qc (@sante_qc).